-Karnataka Crisis : No question of withdrawing resignations, say MLAs camped in Mumbai
+Karnataka Crisis: No question of withdrawing resignations, say MLAs camped in Mumbai

 Bengaluru, July 07: Karnataka political crisis deepened on Sunday with rebel Congress MLAs saying that all13 lawmakers of the ruling Congress-JD(S) alliance in the state are together and there was no question of going back to Bengaluru and withdrawing the resignations.